ilanhaskel/Real_Estate_Sale_Price_Predictor/README.md

 **Cheapest Cities**

 Upon analysis of our predictor coefficients, we found that city where a house is located has a significant bearing on the price a house will sell for.
-Knowing that our clients will want to buy cheap in order to minimize property taxes before selling, we were able to ascertain which 5 cities had the highest impact on keeping house price low.
+Buying lower priced homes will make return on investment on renovations higher.
+We were able to ascertain which 5 cities had the highest impact on keeping house price low.
 In terms of our model, we found the 5 cities with the smallest relative coefficients, meaning that they increased price the *least*.

 Try to buy in the following cities for lowest cost:
 1. Skyomish